radicalkjax/Athena/README.md

 ```

 3. You can use the provided `.env.example` file as a template
-4. For database setup, see the [Database Setup Documentation](./Athena/docs/DATABASE_SETUP.md)
+4. The database is configured using the environment variables above

 ## 📖 User Guide